iSECPartners/Introspy-iOS/README.md

 While the HTML formatted report is the most digestable format, the analysis tool can also be used directly from the command-line.
-Just as the HTML report allows you to show/hide groups and subgroups, you can specify groups (-g) as well as subgroups (-s) when running the analysis to limit the output to only those calls that match the filtering criteria.
+Just as the HTML report allows you to show/hide signature groups and subgroups, you can specify groups (-g) as well as subgroups (-s) when running the analysis to limit the output to only those calls that match the filtering criteria.

     $ python introspy.py introspy-com.isecpartners.e-bank.db -g IPC -s Schemes
     Specific URL schemes are implemented by the application.